 You will need to create a profile in the Acceptd portal into which you upload your audition recording, the list of all the works in your programme, any written requirements (postgraduate only- see below) and your Spoken English item.

 Following the first round submission, applicants may be invited to attend online Programme Assessments where they can discuss their suitability for their course with Academy staff.
 Heads of Department may also invite applicants to discuss their application further, either live or online, and to have the opportunity to perform live should they wish to travel to the Academy.
 All applicants will be considered for a scholarship award, irrespective of whether or not they are invited to an interview or live audition.

-Undergraduates should present three pieces and postgraduates four pieces from:
+Undergraduates should present a contrasted programme of three pieces and postgraduates four pieces from:

 Undergraduates should upload a separate unedited video for each piece; Postgraduates should upload an unedited video of their complete programme.

 In most cases live guitar auditions last around 30 minutes.
 If you are invited to perform at interview, as time is limited you may be interrupted before you have performed a complete piece.